 - Wet nose/discharge/sneezing.

-It is extremely important in the next few hours to monitor your rabbit closely.
+It is extremely important to monitor your rabbit closely.

 When to seek advice from your vet depends on you and your expertise & also down to how well you know your rabbit and your rabbits health history.